sagarkpanda/ArgoMagic/README.md

 <details>
 <summary>expand ⏬</summary>

-* I followed the argo cd documentation
+* Follow the argo cd documentation

-* apply the yaml which craetes a ns.
+* first cretae a ns for argocd and apply the yaml in that ns.

 ```
 kubectl create namespace argocd